 The CW's hit teen mystery drama Riverdale already has one successful spinoff in Netflix's Chilling Adventures of Sabrina, which is a dark, supernatural tale of a young witch coming into her powers and thwarting evil forces.
-This fall, The CW is debuting a second Riverdale spinoff with Katy Keene, starring Lucy Hale as the title character and bringing Riverdale's Josie McCoy (Ashleigh Murray) along for the ride, along with several other fresh new faces.
+But next year, The CW is debuting a second Riverdale spinoff with Katy Keene, starring Lucy Hale as the title character and bringing Riverdale's Josie McCoy (Ashleigh Murray) along for the ride, along with several other fresh new faces.

 But is Katy Keene going to have all the murder, mayhem, and mystery of its predecessors?
 Read on to find out.